 But there is a lot of variance in allowances.
 Check this page on Hand Baggage Allowance for European Airlines to make sure you don't get caught out.

 One problem budget airlines face which larger airlines don't is that with more and more people traveling hand luggage (often carrying jackets and duty-free too), there is now often no space in the cabin for everyone's stuff.
-Many airlines will simply take your bags off you and put it in the hold, but easyJet has a novel solution to the problem:
+Many airlines will simply take your bags off you and put it in the hold.

 04 of 10